Dario Vizinger

-Dario Vizinger (born 6 June 1998) is a Croatian professional footballer who plays as a forward for SSV Jahn Regensburg, on loan from Wolfsberger AC.
+Dario Vizinger (born 6 June 1998) is a Croatian professional footballer who plays as a forward for Slovenian PrvaLiga club Mura.

 Club career

 Varaždin

 Vizinger made his senior club debut for NK Varaždin on 24 August 2014.
 During the 2014–15 season of the 3.
 HNL, he scored six goals.

 Rijeka

 In June 2015, Vizinger signed a contract with HNK Rijeka of the Croatian top division.
 In his first season with the club, Vizinger mainly featured for Rijeka II in the 3.
 HNL, scoring seven goals in twenty appearances.
 On 7 May 2016, he made his official début for the first team, when he entered as a substitute in an away draw against NK Osijek in the 35th round of the 2015–16 season.

 Loans

 After not making a single appearance in the first half of the 2016–17 season, he was sent on loan to second division side Hrvatski Dragovoljac in February 2017.
 He made 12 appearances in the Croatian Second Football League for the club, in which he scored twice.
 For the 2017–18 season, Vizinger was loaned to Slovenian first division club Rudar Velenje, scoring two goals in 12 appearances during the first half of the season.